zjsse/PSPortWise/README.md

 Examples
 -------------

-Get an account from the user store
+Get an account from the user store.
 ```
 PS> Get-PWAccount john@example.com